 - (1) Transcripts: Two official transcripts of all postsecondary education are required.
 These transcripts must be complete and indicate any degree received.
 All transcripts must bear the seal of the issuing institution and the original signature of the issuing officer.
-Photocopies and transcripts without these marks of validity will not be accepted. - (2) Supplemental Admission Form: A completed Law School Supplemental Admissions Form.
-Note: this form will be sent to applicants upon receipt of the application.
-It must be completed and returned by all applicants. - (3) LSAT: The December test date is the last LSAT that can be written by applicants seeking admission in the following September.
+Photocopies and transcripts without these marks of validity will not be accepted. - (2) Supplemental Admission Form: A completed Law School Supplemental Admissions Form must be returned by all applicants.
+Note: this form is available in PDF on the Faculty of Law website (www.law.ualberta.ca) - (3) LSAT: The December test date is the last LSAT that can be written by applicants seeking admission in the following September.
 [See §15.7.1(4)].
 The Admissions Office will obtain LSAT scores directly from Law Services for all applicants who have active files with Law Services in Newton, Pennsylvania.

-Note: For information regarding the combined MBA/LLB program, see §175.8.3.
+Note: For information regarding the combined MBA/LLB program, see 85.8.3

-(4) Personal statements and two letters of reference are required for Mature or Aboriginal Applicants.
+(4) A personal statement, resume, and two letters of reference are required for each Mature or Aboriginal Applicant.